vygr/ChrysaLisp/STATUS.md

 Textfield widgets offset text to show cursor.

+Editor app tree global expand and collapse buttons.
+New `:expand` and `:collapse` methods on Tree widget.

 ------

 New `Substr` string search class.
 Editor updated to use this new class.